-Fuerza de San Pedro or most commonly called Cebu Fort San Pedro, is a military defense structure that was built during the early times of the Spanish era.
+Fuerza de San Pedro or most commonly called Cebu Fort San Pedro, is a military defense structure that was built during the early times of the Spanish era in the 16th century.

-It is considered as the oldest tri-bastion fort in the Philippines that was built in 1738 to keep them safe from the Muslim raiders.
+It is considered as the oldest tri-bastion fort in the Philippines that was built in 1738 to keep the Spanish soldiers and other locals safe from the Muslim raiders.

 It served as